michael105/slterm/README.md

 ![](doc/colors.png?raw=true)

-"256" colors (with attributes faint, normal, bold) and the ascii table without control characters as dumped out by st-asc.
+"256" colors (with attributes faint, normal, bold) and the ascii table without control characters as dumped out by st-asc.<br>
+The scripts for creating the output are within ./test

 ![](doc/ascii.png)